-A good mission statement can put you above your competitors, if you have the belief and courage to fulfil the promise you declare.
+A good mission statement can put you above your competitors.
+Especially if you have the belief and courage to fulfil the promise you declare.

-Muhammad Ali’s speech before he won the world title against Sonny Liston in 1964 is an amazing example of a mission statement:
+For instance, take Muhammad Ali’s speech before he won the world title against Sonny Liston in 1964.
+This is an amazing example of a mission statement:

 “I am the greatest, I said that even before I knew I was.”